-Sacking is not required for carrier route or 5-digit bundles prepared for and entered at a DDU when the mailer unloads bundles under 29.5.5.
-Mail presented under this exception is not subject to the container charge (but is still subject to the bundle charge).
-Mailers must prepare unsacked bundles as follows:
+[7-28-13] Flat-size pieces in carrier route bundles may be placed in flat trays instead of sacks when the mail is sorted under standards in 23.4.1a through 23.4.1d.
+Sacking or traying is not required for carrier route or 5-digit bundles entered at a DDU when the mailer unloads bundles under 29.5.5.
+Mail presented under the latter exception is not subject to the container charge (but is subject to the bundle charge).
+Mailers must prepare unsacked, untrayed bundles as follows:

 - a.
 The maximum weight for a single bundle is 40 pounds; the maximum number of bundles per carrier route is one bundle for each 10 pounds (or increment) of mail for that route, as follows: - 1.
 Mailers must make the fewest number of bundles possible, up to the 40-pound maximum, while maintaining bundle integrity.
 To determine the maximum number of bundles allowable for a route, divide the total weight of mail for that route by 10 and round up to the next whole number.
-For example, if there are 34 pounds of mail for a carrier route, the maximum number of bundles for that route is four (34 ÷ 10 = 3.4 = 4 bundles). - 2.
-Mailers may balance the weight of the bundles across the maximum number of allowable bundles for a route.
-For example, if there are 36 pounds of mail for a carrier route, the maximum number of bundles for that route is four $(36 \div 10 = 3.6 = 4 \text{ bundles})$ , which may be in four 9-pound bundles. - b.
-Mailers must clearly label carrier route bundles using optional endorsement lines under 708.7.0 or facing slips under 19.15.
+For example, if there are 34 pounds of mail for a carrier route, the maximum number of bundles for that route is four $(34 \div 10 = 3.4 = 4 \text{ bundles})$. - Mailers may balance the weight of the bundles across the maximum number of allowable bundles for a route.
+For example, if there are 36 pounds of mail for a carrier route, the maximum number of bundles for that route is four (36 ÷ 10 = 3.6 = 4 bundles), which may be in four 9-pound bundles.

+b.
+Mailers must clearly label carrier route bundles using optional endorsement lines under 708.7.0 or facing slips under 601.2.15.